ARTICLE I – NAME

 Section 2 – Board of Directors

 The National Board of Directors shall consist of eleven members elected by the state presidents.
 Initially, the Board shall be chosen by the party founders.
-In February of 2016 the first election of board members shall take place.
-Board members shall serve five-year terms to serve as advisors to the LAPC and national leadership in practical management matters.
+In February of 2019 the first election of board members shall take place.
+Board members shall serve five-year terms to serve as advisers to the LAPC and national leadership in practical management matters.

-Section 3 – Legislative Agenda and Policy Council
+Section 3 – Legislative Agenda and Policy Committee

-Two members of the State Committees from each state shall be elected to the Legislative Agenda and Policy Council (LAPC).
+Two members of the State Committees from each state shall be elected to the Legislative Agenda and Policy Committee (LAPC).
 They shall choose from their number a Chairman, Vice Chairman and a Secretary.
 The national committee shall provide a staff recorder.
-In addition, all party members elected to national congressional office shall be members of this council.
-However, those members of congress or other elective office may not vote on policy, but only advise LAPC councilors.
-Neither may any former member of congress serve as an LAPC councilor.
-The council members shall discuss and vote on policy and direction, which will be binding upon the party members who hold elected office in the US congress.
-In support of this policy creation and direction, the council will meet once monthly or additionally as circumstances may require.
-The meeting will take place at the National HQ’s, but participation via skype, telephone or other electronic media will be acceptable as well.
+In addition, all party members elected to national congressional office shall be members of this committee.
+However, those members of congress or other elective office may not vote on policy, but only advise LAPC committee members.
+Neither may any former member of congress serve as an LAPC committee member.
+The committee members shall discuss and vote on policy and direction, which will be binding upon the party members who hold elected office in the US congress.
+In support of this policy creation and direction, the committee will meet once monthly or additionally as circumstances may require.
+The meeting will take place at the National HQ’s, but participation via Skype, telephone or other electronic media will be acceptable as well.
 Following the establishment of any modification to existing policy or the creation of new policy, all party members sitting in the US Congress will receive immediate updates and direction.
 Additionally, the revisions shall be placed in a timely fashion on the party’s website, available to the general public.
-The council shall be certain that anyone going to the party website can read the party’s current legislative agenda goals and platform ideals.
+The committee shall be certain that anyone going to the party website can read the party’s current legislative agenda goals and platform ideals.

 Section 4 – OATH